25 Delicious Cambodian Foods

-I’m calling this crispy flat bread for lack of a better name.
+I’m calling this crispy flatbread for lack of a better name.
 I doubt if it was even bread.
 It could be rice.
 It has the texture of an Indian style popadom, but a plain taste.
-Good little snack.
+It’s a good little snack.
 1000KHR.

 Fried noodles are another staple dish of all Asian countries.
 The Cambodian street-food version is pretty good.
 I like the flat rice noodles best, but they are all good.

 About 4000KHR on the street, $1.50+ in a sit-down restaurant.

 A sour chicken soup.
 It wasn’t that sour, but it was delicious.
 With rice in a local restaurant, it cost $2.50usd.
 Ayase and I could have shared it and it would have been enough for lunch.
 We didn’t realize this before ordering.

 8. Tom Yum Soup

 While I ate Sour Chicken Soup, Ayase went at the Tom Yum.
-Same idea as Tom Yum in other countries but with a bit of a Cambodian twist.
+Same idea as Thai Tom Yum but with a bit of a Cambodian twist.
 I liked the sour chicken soup better, but this was also very good.
 Also, the Tom Yum had many more vegetables which is always a good thing.